Board-Folk/PC-Engine-Duo/README.md

 Minimum track widths, clearances and via sizes are within the standard offering of modern PCB fabricators.
-Gerber files are generated with the relevant options for [JLCPCB](https://jlcpcb.com/) and include their placeholder, so remember to select the "Specify location" option for this when ordering.
+Gerber files are generated with the relevant options for both [JLCPCB](https://jlcpcb.com/) and [PCBWay](https://www.pcbway.com/).
+Placeholders for the order number are provided so remember to select the "Specify location" option for this when ordering.
 If using another service you may wish to remove or replace this placeholder.

-The design is for a 2-layer PCB with 1 oz copper.
-A leaded HASL finish is perfectly adequate and ensures compatibility with the original solder that will inevitably be left behind on salvaged parts.
+The design is verified to work as a 2-layer PCB with 1 oz copper.
+A leaded HASL finish is perfectly adequate and ensures compatibility with the original solder that will ineveitably be left behind on salvaged parts.

 ## Bill of Materials